NESA: Relational Neuro-Symbolic Static Program Analysis: Overview

-\xz{a lot of the following just repeats what was in the intro.
-I suggest removing the repeated things} \wcp{simplified} Large language models (LLMs), advanced neural networks pre-trained upon a huge amount of data, have demonstrated remarkable performance in understanding program semantics~\cite{KexinICML23, DBLP:journals/corr/abs-2312-08477, DBLP:journals/corr/abs-2308-03312, DBLP:conf/pldi/BrentGLSS20}, which suggests that they can be treated as a compiler or a static analyzer to interpret program semantics.
-For example, the users can provide the definitions of the program slice and bug types along with the examples containing explanations to conduct the few-shot chain-of-thought (CoT) prompting~\cite{CoT}.
-As a result, LLMs would output a program slice or report potential bugs with explanations.
-Unlike modifying existing static analyzers, crafting prompts requires no expertise in compiler internals or IRs.
-Instead, users simply specify the analysis task in natural language and provide examples, which enables data-driven customization.
+LLMs have demonstrated remarkable performance in understanding program semantics~\cite{KexinICML23, DBLP:journals/corr/abs-2312-08477, DBLP:journals/corr/abs-2308-03312, DBLP:conf/pldi/BrentGLSS20}, suggesting that they can be utilized to analyze code without compilation.
+Users can provide the definitions of program slices and bug types along with examples in the few-shot chain-of-thought (CoT) prompting~\cite{CoT}.
+Then the LLMs would output a program slice or bugs.
+Unlike modifying existing analyzers, users can specify the analysis task in natural languages and offer examples, which requires no expertise in compiler internals.

 As shown by existing efforts in the NLP community~\cite{JiYXLIF23, Shi23}, LLMs have become the \emph{Sword of Damocles} in solutions to many domain problems due to their inherent hallucinations.
-The similar challenge also exists in prompting-based static analysis.
-For instance, the precision and the recall of the DBZ detection powered by \textsf{GPT-3.5-Turbo} were both lower than 5\% when we applied few-shot CoT prompting to Java programs in Juliet Test Suite~\cite{BolandB12}, as the model fails to precisely identify potential zero values and track their propagation.
-Hence, it is an important prerequisite to address the hallucination for a prompting-based static analyzer.~\looseness=-1
+The similar challenge also exists in prompting-based static program analysis.
+For instance, the precision and the recall of the DBZ detection powered by GPT-3.5-Turbo were both lower than 5\% when we applied few-shot CoT prompting to Java programs in Juliet Test Suite~\cite{BolandB12}, as the model fails to precisely identify potential zero values and track their propagation.